-Now there is no question that users like us who mostly surf Internet on their devices are not secure.
+Now there is no question that users like us who mostly surf the Internet on their devices are not secure.
 All it needs is a visit to a malicious website.
-Attackers may also start compromising websites to run the malicious code on the visitors' device to read sensitive information such as other sites passwords saved in web browser.
+Attackers may also start compromising websites to run the malicious code on the visitors’ device to read sensitive information such as other sites passwords saved in web browser.

 Firefox and Chrome have also confirmed that they’re working on the patch.
 Chrome will release Meltdown protected version on January 23.
 So will you (Chrome users) have to wait that long?
 Yes, but here is a quick solution as well.

 Enable Site Isolation To Protect Browsers Against Meltdown And Spectre

 Besides waiting for Chrome to release the Meltdown protected version, Chrome/Chromium users can also use the solution that is already there.
 It’s called Site Isolation.
 In chrome or Chromium, users can enable site isolation.
 Enabling Site Isolation, the content of every website is always rendered in a dedicated process and isolates from other websites.
 It makes the content not readable for other websites.
 In case you visit a malicious website that runs code on your browser, it won’t be able to see data of other websites.

 To enable Site Isolation in Chrome/Chromium, copy the following URL in URL bar –

 Now you can see the highlighted option is Strict site isolation.
 Enable it.
 Now you’re done.
 Restart your web browser and the site isolation is working.

 Site Isolation For Firefox Users